top of page

 Manx engine.jpeg

 This Manx took Tony to three AFM 500cc Championships.
-It held long-standing lap records at Willow Springs and it helped him earn the title in the 1960s as “The King of Willow Springs.” https://riderfiles.wordpress.com/2011/06/22/fast-motoring-murphy/ It only raced locally at California tracks.
+It held long-standing lap records at Willow Springs and it helped him earn the title in the 1960s as “The King of Willow.” https://riderfiles.wordpress.com/2011/06/22/fast-motoring-murphy/ It only raced locally at California tracks.

 Tony began racing factory Yamahas in the late 1960s and the Manx sat.
 It really only ran three full seasons.
 It has also been ridden by Don Vesco, Don McLaughlin and Buddy Parriot.
 It’s only fall was Buddy’s low-speed slip in Turn 6 at Riverside.
 It’s final race was in 1982 when Don Vesco and Tony took their Manxes out to an AFM race at Willow to see what they could do with them.
 They beat dozens of Yamaha RD400s to take second and third in the 450 class the race organizers put them in.